fairpoints/www/content/team/_index.md

 ---

 # Meet The Team
-Our team consists of a group of volunteers from diverse backgrounds across multiple continents and scientific fields.
+Our team consists of a group of volunteers from diverse backgrounds across multiple continents and scientific fields. **Intersted in joining us?
+Let us know in this [form](https://forms.gle/zSqQLv4eNyoYfuAx7)!**